aeecleclair/CalypSSO/README.md

 You can set the frontmatter `preheader` of a mail to customize the text preview of the email.
 See [preview-text](https://maizzle.com/glossary#preview-text)

+Variable starting with an underscore (ex: `_logo_url`) will be set globally by CalypSSO Python module.

 ## Build Python module

 First you need to compile the Next.js project